-5 Prep School Capital Works Project
+4.5 Case 4 - Prep School Capital Works Project

 Prep is a new school year which has been introduced into Queensland.
-Getting ready for Prep has meant Queensland State Government has taken on one of the largest ever capital works programs in the education department's history.
-It involves providing approximately 400 new build classrooms and a similar number of refurbished classrooms together with numerous smaller upgrades of pre-school classrooms and small schools.
+Getting ready for Prep has meant that the Queensland State Government has taken on one of the largest ever capital works programs in the education department's history.
+It involves providing approximately 500 new build classrooms and a similar number of refurbished classrooms together with numerous smaller upgrades of pre-school classrooms and small schools.

-Queensland Department of Works managed the project.
+The Queensland Department of Public Works managed the project.
 A government-led review team undertook the original scoping for the project and established the project budget.
-This was then handed to the Education Department for delivery.
+This was then handed to the Education Queensland for delivery.
 One of the key suggestions from the review team was to use modular transportable buildings as a means of meeting the tight deadlines set by Government policy.
-From the go-ahead in mid 2004, the prep facilities were required for the start of the 2007 school year for the first cohort of children with the balance to be completed for the start of the 2008 school year - giving approximately 2.5 years to complete the bulk of the new builds and refurbishments.
+From the go-ahead in mid 2004, the prep facilities were required to be up and running by early 2007 - giving approximately 2.5 years to complete the bulk of the new builds and refurbishments.
 Another factor favouring OSM was the large geographic spread of the sites, which would have been logistically difficult to manage and challenging to resource given the limited number of contractors available.